About the Domaine de La Barre

 Today, the domain covers 140 acres, including the farm Saint-Michel, the historical pound of La Barre, a parc with accommodation and outdoor activities, and a chapel.

-The Templars place of Gourgé was called Saint-Georges de La Lande or La Lande de Gourgé.
-The land and the pound of La Barre paid a pension to the commanderie of knight templars, linked with the great commanderie of Montgauguier (in Vienne French department).
-The pound and its dam were built at that time.
+The Templar Commandery of Gourgé took several names such as Saint-Georges de La Lande or La Lande de Gourgé.
+The lands and the pond of La Barre paid a rent to this commandery, in connection with the great Commandery of Montgauguier in Vienne (bordering French department).
+The pond and its dike were built at that time.

-In 1313, all the properties of the templars monks were confiscated by the king Philippe Le Bel and given to the knights of the order of Malta.
-That is the reason why the tiny chapel at the entry of the domain has a Malta cross on its roof.
-The walls are a remain of older buildings whom stones were used to build the chapel.
+In 1313, all the properties of the templars monks were confiscated by the king Philippe Le Bel and given to the knights of the Order of Malta.
+This explains why the small chapel at the entrance area has a Malta cross.
+It is a vestige of older buildings whose stones were used to build it.

-The chapel was restored recently by the Robins, after historic searches.
-A spiritual strength bound can be felt there, due to its origins.
-The Robin family, and, since its recent arrival, the Pervanchon family, are eager to sustain.
+The chapel was restored recently by the Robins, after historical searches.
+There is a spiritual force there, linked to its origins, that the Robin family, and, since its recent arrival, the Pervanchon family, are keen to maintain.

 Click here to discover the story of the Saint-Michel Farm